DigitecGalaxus/ProjectsRuler/README.md

 Please keep this project .NET Standard 2.0 so as many people as possible can use this tool.

 # Contribute
-1. Before starting it would be nice the create an issue first.
+1. Before starting please [create an issue first](https://github.com/DigitecGalaxus/ProjectsRuler/issues).
 That way we can discuss the feature before implementing it.
 2. Create a pull request.
-3. After creating a release, the new version will be available on nuget.org.
+3. After creating a release, the new version will be available on the [nuget.org package page](https://www.nuget.org/packages/ProjectReferencesRuler/).